Code-Institute-Submissions/ksngo-Project2/README.md

 3. Bugs/problems:
     1. If the results call for the similar block and street name, the marker will lay on top each other depending which is called last.
 This also spells for future feature/improvements.
 A possible method to address this is by checking for similar block and street name results amongst the 50 results, and group the info and make the info availble within a scrollable pop-out box of the marker.
     2. The nominatim API may return a general latitude and longtitude for street name for ambiguous cases.
 For this example, I shall use blk 601 and street name Ang Mo Kio Ave 5.
-As shown in image, blk 601 has also adjacent Yio Chu Kang Road near it. **Pending for future look into issue.**
+As shown in image, the marker for blk 601 shows on the road itself only.
+It may be because blk 601 is also adjacent to Yio Chu Kang Road and this poses issue for the nominatim API. **Pending for future look into issue.**

     <img src="images\myfile.jpg">